 Something to relax the temperament and prepare the palate comes in the form of a before-dinner drink.

-With tongue firmly planted in cheek someone who tasted this vintage swill described the bubbly as having “intense aromas of gunflint and black rifle powder mixed with a briny note like roasted oysters.”
+With tongue firmly planted in cheek, someone who tasted this vintage swill described the bubbly as having “intense aromas of gunflint and black rifle powder mixed with a briny note like roasted oysters.”

-High-End Restaurants Doing Well
+High-End Restaurants Are Doing Well

 Sublimotion is a restaurant on the Mediterranean island of Ibiza.
-For a trifling €1,900 (about $2,000) Chef Paco Roncero prepares dinner using molecular gastronomy techniques, whatever they are.
+For a trifling €1,900 (about $2,000), Chef Paco Roncero prepares dinner using molecular gastronomy techniques, whatever they are.
 Only 12 people get to sit at a communal table to celebrate a “magical achievement, of a meeting in time and space.”

-Three hours and ten courses later, diners can waddle out wondering whether or not to sell their first born to pay for the whole extravaganza.
+Three hours and ten courses later, diners can waddle out wondering whether or not to sell their firstborn to pay for the whole extravaganza.

-For those with really, really deep pockets or a bunch of silly money they want to get rid of there’s the Ludovic XIII pizza at Agropoli in the south of Italy.
+For those with really, really deep pockets or a bunch of silly money they want to get rid of, there’s the Ludovic XIII pizza at Agropoli in the south of Italy.

 It does not come in a cardboard box, nor do you have to tip the delivery guy.